Kong/kongponents/docs/components/multiselect.md

 ### help

-Use this prop to pass help text to be displayed below the multiselect element.
+Pass a `string` of help text to be displayed below the multiselect element.

 <ClientOnly>
   <KMultiselect label="Label" help="Help text or other tips." :items="deepClone(defaultItemsUnselect)" />